 You have to love the ingenious simplicity of this gutter system.
 It is made like a huge bottlebrush—stiff polypropylene bristles are twisted into a sturdy wire core.
 You just stuff the cylindrical brushes into your clean gutters.

 GutterBrush is by far the easiest gutter guard system to install that we’ve found.
 If you can work safely along your roof’s eaves, you can install these lightweight, easy-to-handle pieces yourself.
 Other than a ladder, no tools are required.
+Otherwise, you can hire a handyman or handywoman to do the work.

 Sizes are made for both 5-inch standard gutters and 6-inch oversized gutters.